Select Dynamic field

 Turn off distractions during extreme focus periods

 The first step in helping increase your productivity is eliminating clear things that will destroy it.
-There is no such thing as multi-tasking.
+There is no such thing as multitasking.
 The brain does not work that way.
-You can switch tasks effectively, but you cannot focus on multiple items.
-Since I propose that keeping an extreme focus on one thing will help you in your productivity, it is time to remove every distraction!
-No social media, no checking your phone, no checking your personal or work emails, no individual or work messaging while you are driving your focus in!
+You can switch tasks effectively but not focus on multiple items.
+Since I propose that extreme focus on one thing will help your productivity, it is time to remove every distraction!
+No social media, no checking your phone, no checking your personal or work emails, no individual or work messaging while you drive your focus in!
 Please get rid of it all and commit yourself.
-Of course, this only applies to actual work you must produce.
+Of course, this only applies to the actual work you must produce.
 Not to mention meetings, family, friends, co-worker communication, and other beats in life that may try to make you switch focus.
 Do what is needed to protect your focus and strive for efficiency.

 Give yourself a limited time with a defined goal

 You cannot push off communication, working with others, or getting to other tasks forever.
-You must have defined periods of intense focus and then take a break to get back to other daily duties.
-I’ve learned a handy technique called the Pomodoro technique that may help some with this.
+You must have defined periods of intense focus and then take a break to return to other daily duties.
+I’ve learned the handy Pomodoro technique that may help some with this.
 The spirit of Pomodoro is what is most important.
 That is a very focused period with an explicit goal to do your best to achieve.
 Whether you hit your goal or the timer runs out, you’ve hit the period you set for yourself.
 Respect that time and manage accordingly.

-After your blocks of focused time, you will need to attend meetings, communicate with others, and do other non-individual work you must drive.
+After your blocks of focused time, you must attend meetings, communicate with others, and do other non-individual work you must do.
 Schedule your focused blocks around these and set specific intervals to have these.
 Do your best to achieve as much as you can during these times to get caught up; once you hit your schedule for focused time, switch over and dive into your concentrated work.
 Respect that schedule!

 Take breaks between extreme focus periods

 No one can be a pure efficiency machine.
 You’ll eventually hit diminishing returns, and your overall capability will slow to a crawl.
-You’ll be staring at your screen with your mind wandering to the void before you know it!
+You’ll stare at your screen, wandering to the void before you know it!
 Take some breaks after you make your short sprints of focus.
-Don’t book your meetings and communication blocks in such a way that you’re sitting at your desk for a mere 8 hours.
+Don’t book your meetings and communication blocks so that you sit at your desk for 8 hours.
 Instead, get up and enjoy some fresh air.
 This downtime can help you refocus and develop new ideas to solve your ongoing issues.

-This goes with writing in general but also, particularly for writing software.
+This goes with writing in general but also, particularly, for writing software.
 It would be best if you had the mindset of driving for results.
 With that, show no mercy with your goals.
-Suppose your goal is to figure out how to solve a bug or how to implement a new feature.
-Please do so at the highest level, most dirty hack, or whatever it takes to have some progress on your goal.
-Once you have a quick and dirty hack or solution in place, dedicate another focus block to improve it and continue to devote more focus blocks until it is where it needs to be.
-Once you have the base of an issue solved, everything else tends to snap into place.
+Suppose you aim to figure out how to solve a bug or implement a new feature.
+Do it quickly, even if it feels like a dirty hack, or whatever it takes to make some progress on your goal.
+Once you have a quick and dirty hack or solution, dedicate another focus block to improve it and continue to devote more focus blocks until it is where it needs to be.
+Everything else tends to snap into place once an issue’s base is solved.

 Limit meetings, communication, and helping others to defined times

-This might be 10% of your day, and for others, it might be 50%.
-There is no hard and fast rule, but I advise you to think about a ratio that is right for you and limit your time communicating with others via email, messaging, or meetings.
+This might be 10% of your day, and it might be 50% for others.
+There is no hard and fast rule, but I advise you to consider the right ratio and limit your time communicating with others via email, messaging, or meetings.
 Make this a goal and protect your time accordingly.
-If you do not protect or enforce your own need for this time, others will abuse it, and your focus will go down the drain.
+If you do not protect or enforce your need for this time, others will abuse it, and your focus will go down the drain.

 As one grows in their career, they cannot do it all.
 Everyone comes to you for help, but only one of you is there.
 Writing good documentation is one form of automation and investing in others, so you are not the only knowledge keeper.
-Become a leader and scale your time by teaching others everything you know, which alleviates direct demand on your schedule, allowing you to keep your focus on bigger and better things.
+Become a leader and scale your time by teaching others everything you know, alleviating direct demand on your schedule, and allowing you to focus on bigger and better things.

 Measure and challenge yourself to achieve more in extreme focus periods